krnick/blog/source/_posts/CPython-zipfile-Code-Tracing.md

 ```

-From this, we can get that the zipfile is based on what zlib does.
-So we have to understand what zlib did?
+From this, we can know that the zipfile is based on what zlib does.
+So we have to deep dive into what zlib did?

 # [zlib](https://docs.python.org/3/library/zlib.html)